Idlib insurgency: 2018

-In February 2018, Hayat Tahrir al-Sham accused the Nour al-Din al-Zenki Movement of planting IEDs and assassinating HTS members in Idlib, later leading to an armed conflict between the two.
+In February 2018, Hayat Tahrir al-Sham accused the Nour al-Din al-Zenki Movement of planting IEDs and of assassinating HTS members in Idlib, which later led to an armed conflict between them.

-On 26 April 2018, Abu al-Ward Kafer Batikh an HTS commander and his bodyguards were killed in Ma'arrat al-Nu'man, on the same day Abu Salim Binnish, a Syrian Liberation Front (SLF) commander was also killed by gunmen in Binnish.
+On 26 April 2018, the HTS commander Abu al-Ward Kafer Batikh and his bodyguards were killed in Ma'arrat al-Nu'man.
+On the same day, Abu Salim Binnish, a Syrian Liberation Front (SLF) commander was killed by gunmen in Binnish.

 On 28 April, a Free Syrian Police commander was killed by an IED in northern Idlib.
-Hours later pro-opposition activists reported that two members of Jaysh al-Izza were killed by unidentified gunmen in Khan Shaykhun while a commander belonging to Jaysh al-Ahrar was also killed on the same day.
+Hours later, pro-opposition activists reported that two members of Jaysh al-Izza had been killed by unidentified gunmen in Khan Shaykhun and that a commander belonging to Jaysh al-Ahrar had been killed the same day.
 In response, an HTS security official accused Ahrar al-Sham of carrying out the assassinations.

-In May 2018, HTS claimed to have detained members of an all-female assassination cell in Idlib that were loyal to the Syrian government and were recruited by Russia.
+In May 2018, HTS claimed to have detained members of an all-female assassination cell in Idlib that were loyal to the Syrian government and had even recruited by Russia.

-On 18 June 2018, Jaysh al-Ahrar's deputy commander was killed by gunmen in Saraqib after praying at a mosque.
-The group released a statement saying the assassins were unknown individuals.
+On 18 June 2018, Jaysh al-Ahrar's deputy commander was killed by gunmen in Saraqib after he had prayed at a mosque.
+The group released a statement saying that the assassins were unknown individuals.

-On 22 June, a senior HTS leader named Abu Khadija Bilal al-Khuraisat was killed by gunmen in Tarmala.
-On the same day Jaysh al-Ahrar and the Sham Legion arrested the leader of ISIL's Idlib Province.
+On 22 June, a senior HTS leader, Abu Khadija Bilal al-Khuraisat, was killed by gunmen in Tarmala.
+On the same day, Jaysh al-Ahrar and the Sham Legion arrested the leader of ISIL's Idlib Province.

-On 29 July, three SLF members were killed in Ma'arrat al-Nu'man; the group said the assassination was carried out by spies belonging to the Syrian government.
+On 29 July, three SLF members were killed in Ma'arrat al-Nu'man.
+The group claimed the assassination had been carried out by spies belonging to the Syrian government.